rudranil5/Smart-waste-Segregation/README.md

 ---
   <hr>
-  all necessary files and components are not uploaded due to confidentiality and Ongoing Upgradation
+  all necessary files and components are not uploaded due to confidentiality of the research and Ongoing Upgradation
   <BR>
   <BR>
 ----------   <A HREF="HTTPS://GITHUB.COM/RUDRANIL5">RUDRANIL KHANRA</A>   ~TEAM LEAD
 </HTML>

+This project is very easy to contribute, each modules can be tested independently, just with their models if required.
+To contribute pls install mysql, pyhton and all python modules stated in pip requirements.txt. then run the add_rows_mysql module once to setup the dependency databases and tables. then you can easily test and update the codes.